nan0314/SLAMbot/trect/README.md

 # Turtle Rect
-* A package that causes the turtlesim turtle to follow a rectangle.
+* A package that causes a turtlesim turtle to follow a rectangle.
 # Example Usage
 ```
 roslaunch trect trect.launch